Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 There are different version control systems, but the most used in physics is [git](https://homes.cs.washington.edu/~mernst/advice/version-control.html) (jk, the most used is file naming madness, but git comes soon after that).

 I suggest students to make a [github student developer account](https://education.github.com/pack), is free, is simple, and you will have private repository while you study.
 An alternative, if you don't have to work with me, being of course [gitlab](gitlab.com).
 But I find the github community larger and more active.
 I have a [github account](https://github.com/AndreaIdini), and an active little [outreach group](https://github.com/Scienza).
+Repository hosts, such as github, often include several features to help with collaborative developement: issue tracking, project management and statistics just to name a few.

 Another important modern tool for collaboration, especially to report to your advisors (especially when the advisor is me) are notebooks.
 Taking the name and inspiration from mathematica's notebook interface, they are documents able to run code within the document itself.